Feliciaratau/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displays the lines containing the pattern "root" and 3 lines after them in the file 17-hidethisword displays all the lines in the file that do not contain the patterns "bin"
+displays the lines containing the pattern "root" and 3 lines after them in the file 17-hidethisword displays all the lines in the file that do not contain the patterns "bin" 18-letteronly displays all lines of the file starting with a letter